 A registered agent is not the same as a mailing address or physical address.

 The registered agent can be an individual or company.
 You cannot operate your LLC or corporation without assigning a registered agent.
-However, keep in mind that whomever you assign as your registered agent is required by the state to receive important legal and government documents only.
+However, keep in mind that whomever you assign as your registered agent is required by the state to receive important legal and government documents.

-On top of that even in today’s digital business climate, companies must still have a physical presence somewhere, and most states require a business to have a physical business address, regardless of where the company is actually conducting business.
-So, even if your company conducts business entirely online, you must provide a physical address where you can receive important documents.
+On top of that, even in today’s digital business climate, companies must still have a physical presence somewhere, and most states require a business to have a physical business address, regardless of where the company is conducting business.
+So, even if your company conducts business online, you must provide a physical address where you can receive important documents.

-To illustrate the differences and requirements, we’ll use an LLC formed in Delaware, but operating out of California.
+To illustrate the differences and requirements, think of the example of an LLC formed in Delaware but operating out of California.
 That business would have the following in each state:

 Overall, a registered agent and a business address are two separate requirements that serve separate functions for your LLC or corporation.

 You must designate a registered agent in order to form a business entity, such as an LLC or corporation, to operate in the state.
 The registered agent is necessary to guarantee reception of and forward legal documents, notice of lawsuits, and any other communication from the state.

 A business address, on the other hand, is used to indicate the main location from which the business operates.
 If you run an LLC, this is your commercial office location.
 For other types of business, it’s the address to which your bills and mail are sent.
 This could be a home address or the address at which your business is located.
 Your business address is also the place where a person or an organization can physically be found or contacted.

 Get Both a Registered Agent Service Plus Business Address in One Platform

 Most registered agent services offer limited mail forwarding options.
 If you want to receive and manage your business and personal mail, you will need a separate mailbox provider.
 If you care about protecting your privacy, a professional business address is the solution.